Congratulations! You’ve made it to the finish!

 Guests who plan to attend the post-event reception in the engineering quad are encouraged to park in the most northern lots (65, 45, 26, 31) and walk to the Recreation Center to avoid having to move their vehicles after the celebration.
 Upon exiting the Recreation Center, all cars in lots 41 and 64 must be moved so there are spaces for the next group.

 Handicapped parking will be available in the pay-station Lot 64; turn off Commonwealth Avenue to Hicks Way then take two left turns to circle the Parks Band Building.
 Park in the lot just beyond the northeast corner of the Recreation Center.
 There is an elevator available in the Recreation Center for those with mobility issues.
-Any guest that does not have a handicap placard or plate but will be transporting an elderly or disabled guest may sign up for a handicap accessible parking form (deadline April 20, 2018) which can be used in Lot 26 for the main UMass Commencement on Friday, May 11th and in any handicapped parking spot near any of the senior recognition celebration venues on Friday, May 11th or Saturday, May 12th
+Any guest that does not have a handicap placard or plate but will be transporting an elderly or disabled guest may sign up for a Reserved Accessible Parking Form (deadline April 19, 2019) which can be used in Lot 26 for the main UMass Commencement on Friday, May 10th and in any handicapped parking spot near any of the senior recognition celebration venues on Friday, May 10th or Saturday, May 11th

 Someone in our party is hearing impaired.
 What should we do?